 Find a Lender & Get Pre-approved

 Before you start shopping for your first home, it’s best to find a lender and get pre-approved.
 One of the best ways to do this is by using a mortgage comparison site like Credible.com.
-With Credible, you’ll find the lowest rates from top lenders in minutes for free!
+With Credible, you’ll find interest rates from top lenders in minutes!

 I wish I would have used a home buying checklist and compared lenders to get a lower rate when I bought my home.
 I could have saved thousands of dollars by getting a lower mortgage rate.